 Following our Lord Jesus’s Eucharistic discourse in the Gospel of St. John, many disciples said, “This is a hard saying; who can listen to it?”
-The reluctance to believe the teaching that, “…unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
-For my flesh is food indeed, and my blood is drink indeed” is too much for those who doubt the God of Abraham, Isaac, and Jacob.
+The reluctance to believe that, “…unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
+For my flesh is food indeed, and my blood is drink indeed” was a scandal to many hearing this teaching come from Jesus.
 According to the Sacred Page, those with little faith turned and walked away from Christ after this difficult, but necessary teaching of the path to eternal life.
-Simon Peter, however, empowered by the gift of faith appropriately submitted to this divinely revealed truth, “Lord, to whom shall we go?
+Simon Peter, however, empowered by God through the gift of faith appropriately submitted to this divinely revealed truth, “Lord, to whom shall we go?
 You have the words of eternal life: and we have believed, and have come to know, that you are the Holy One of God.”

 The Eucharistic teachings of the Catholic faith are often a stumbling block for those who are outside of the salvific ark of the Church.
 It was difficult for people to accept in the days of our Lord, and it is difficult for many still today.
 But instead of launching into a defense of the Eucharist as a true gift containing the Body, Blood, Soul, and Divinity of Jesus Christ, I would like to pivot towards something that has become a stumbling block for not only those outside of the Church, but those who are presently in the ark traversing the storm of modernity.
 No Catholic in good standing would in their right mind deny the Real Presence of Christ in the Eucharist, but there are many who seem to be implicitly denying another vitally important teaching of the Church – the Great Commission.